shahla4539/Kickstarter-analysis_1/README.md

 Similarly, I saved this data in the new sheet and named it **Failed US Kickstarters**.

 ### Descriptive Statistics
-I added another sheet **Descriptive Statistics** to show the calculation by using the data from the two new sheets Successful US Kickstarters and Failed US Kickstarters.I calculated Central Tendency that includes **Mean, Median, and Mode**, of the data from Goal and Pledged column.
-To help Louise for further analysis I measure the spread of the dataset that includes range, variance, standard deviation, and quartiles.
+I added another sheet **Descriptive Statistics** to show the calculation by using the data from the two new sheets Successful US Kickstarters and Failed US Kickstarters.I calculated Central Tendency that includes **Mean, Median, and Mode**, and comapred the Mean and median for each dataset's (the failed and successful "US" campaigns) goal and pledged columns.
+To help Louise for further analysis I measure the spread of the dataset that includes **range, variance, standard deviation, and quartiles**.